mifads/pyscripts/README.md

 Some comments
 ==============

 I'm still a beginner with python.
 All scripts can be done better!
+Please let me know of any improvements (rather than changing files in my repository directly - I'd like to keep control of these so that I understand them at least).

 The codes are listed below, roughly in order or importance/usage.